Godley/lanyon/_drafts/continuous-delivery-at-work.md

 1. Users could end up spending weeks or months trying to deploy, not to mention the time they might spend talking to other engineers about the problem which causes multiple people to context switch.

 ## What we did about it
+Basically, write down all of the things, but specifically:
+1. Make your docs be in one place.
+We had issues where our docs were spread over gitlab, wiki, Google sites, Google docs due to organisational change, so this time around we made sure everything is in Gitlab and users of our pipelines are made aware where that is.

+1. Peer review them.
+Specifically what works well for us is making the full team aware of it and hopefully, waiting for feedback from someone experienced in that area (i.e the k8s concept you're addressing, not what we're doing with it) and someone who knows little to none about that area (maybe someone who's actually using and deploying via your pipelines).
+That's probably just good advice for anything you do, but in this case it helps us to pick up bits that seem clear but really aren't.

+1. Make them concise but with lots of examples.
+I hate reading really really over wordy docs, I want to know how to get running and to do it fast.
+However with k8s it's a good idea to give a lot of examples of yaml you're using and that you explain that yaml.

+1. Keep them up to date.
+Generally write down stuff at the time you had the problem or added the feature, but later on try to keep on top of any holes and remind people when they've forgotten to document the area.

+1. Avoid duplicating upstream and follow best practice.
+Particularly we have a few guides for doing different things.
+We write these on our local docs usually because there's something about the way _we're_ doing k8s which is different to other people or there's some quirk of the pipeline we need to make a note of, but we reference upstream a lot.

+Thing with k8s is the docs are so extensive that it can be hard to navigate them sometimes unless you know what you're looking for, so there probably _is_ a doc for what you need you just need to know how to sew it together, so providing links to relevant details is a good idea.

+In addition to these "guidelines" we also do template repositories, with the intention being they show how we suggest you use the pipeline.
+Users then fork them or copy out all the files into their own repo, and we give clear instructions on what to do with the output etc. This helps to communicate when we change or add to the pipeline, but also allows us to easily set up new clusters since we do templates for stuff we have to manage too.

+# One size doesn't fit all
+Developers don't work well when you put all of them in the same box.
+Any processes we create or manage should aim to be consistent, but not limiting in what developers can and can't do.

+For example, previous processes used templating languages and internally developed tools, and both of those were requirements of the pipelines which helped people maintaining the infrastructure to work faster, but slowed down and caused irritation for development teams.

+## What we did about it
+Avoid rules, unless you really, really need them.
+This involves talking to current users but taking what they need with a pinch of salt or a stepped back view on the process as a whole.

+Any time feature requests or pain points come up, ask yourself - is there another way they could do this?
+How is this going to harm or hinder other people's needs and workflows?